WeirdMidas/qti-mem-opt/README.md

 ## Installation
 - Do not download the repository version, because I am at the beginning of my career as a module creator, avoid using the repository version (that is, one that is not in the releases tab) because I do not know how to update all the files for the repository (I am new to github, sorry)
 - Magisk or KSU, preferably the most updated version
-- Install this module and reboot, open `/sdcard/Android/panel_memcfg.txt` to modify the parameters, such as disabling ZRAM to put a swapfile in its place, activating hybrid swap (if your processor is a snapdragon), changing the size and compression algorithm of ZRAM, and this will take effect after reboot
+- Install this module and reboot, open `/sdcard/Android/panel_memcfg.txt` to modify the parameters, such as disabling ZRAM to put a swapfile in its place, activating hybrid swap + swapfile, changing the size and compression algorithm of ZRAM, and this will take effect after reboot
 - Open `/sdcard/Android/panel_adjshield.txt` and add the package name of the APP that needs to be kept in the background.
 It will take effect after reboot.
 - ZRAM values ​​are based on AOSP ROMs.
 This means that in turn, the RAM values ​​will be between half of the fixed RAM of your device, such as:
   - 2GB of RAM gets 1GB of ZRAM by default